Coloring Drawings of Graphs: Appendix: Proof of Proposition

-\restatetopssuffice* \begin{proof} Suppose towards a contradiction that all good drawings of $G$ are face-$3$-colorable, but that there exists a drawing $\Gamma$ of $G$ which is not face-$3$-colorable.
-Further suppose $\Gamma$ is chosen such that among all non-face-$3$-colorable drawings of $\Gamma$, it minimizes the number of triples $(e_1,e_2,p)$, where $e_1, e_2 \in E(G)$ are distinct edges and $p \in \gamma^\circ(e_1) \cap \gamma^\circ(e_2)$, or $e_1=e_2$ and $p$ is a self-intersection of the edge $e_1$.
+\restatetopssuffice* \begin{proof} Suppose towards a contradiction that all good drawings of $G$ are \bothV{face-}{cell }$3$-colorable, but that there exists a drawing $\Gamma$ of $G$ which is not \bothV{face-}{cell }$3$-colorable.
+Further suppose $\Gamma$ is chosen such that among all non-\bothV{face-}{cell }$3$-colorable drawings of \bothV{$\Gamma$}{$G$}, it minimizes the number of triples $(e_1,e_2,p)$, where $e_1, e_2 \in E(G)$ are distinct edges and $p \in \gamma^\circ(e_1) \cap \gamma^\circ(e_2)$, or $e_1=e_2$ and $p$ is a self-intersection of the edge $e_1$.
 In the rest of the proof, we call such triples \emph{crossing triples}.

-For the case that $\Gamma$ contains three or more edges intersecting in a common point $p$, we can consider $\varepsilon>0$ small enough such that $B_\varepsilon(p)$ contains no other vertices or intersection-points of $\Gamma$.
+For the case that $\Gamma$ contains three or more edges intersecting in a common point $p$, we can consider $\varepsilon>0$ small enough such that $B_\varepsilon(p)$ contains no other vertices or intersection-points of~$\Gamma$.
 We can then redraw the edges within the ball $B_\varepsilon(p)$ such that they pairwise intersect once within the ball, but at every such intersection, we have only two intersecting edges.
-A simple way of achieving this is by glueing a drawing of a simple pseudoline-arrangement into the ball $B_\varepsilon(p)$ such that every pseudoline connects a pair of points on the boundary of $B_\varepsilon(p)$ belonging to the same edge of $\Gamma$.
-This local redrawing-process is illustrated in Figure~\ref{highdegree}.
+A simple way of achieving this is by glueing a drawing of a simple pseudoline-arrangement into the ball~$B_\varepsilon(p)$ such that every pseudoline connects a pair of points on the boundary of $B_\varepsilon(p)$ belonging to the same edge of $\Gamma$.
+This local redrawing-process is illustrated in {Fig.}~\ref{highdegree}.

-Note that this process changes the dual graph $G^\top(\Gamma)$ only in a way that new vertices and edges are added, but no connections between originally adjacent faces are being lost.
-Hence, the chromatic number of $G^\top(\Gamma)$ cannot decrease by this process, and hence $\Gamma$ is still not $3$-face-colorable afterwards.
+Note that this process changes the dual graph $G^\top(\Gamma)$ only in a way that new vertices and edges are added, but no connections between originally adjacent \bothV{face}{cell}s are being lost.
+Hence, the chromatic number of $G^\top(\Gamma)$ cannot decrease by this process, and hence $\Gamma$ is still not \bothV{face-}{cell }$3$-colorable afterwards.
 Further note that the process leaves the number of crossing triples unaffected, and hence the minimality assumption on $\Gamma$ remains valid.
 Hence, possibly after performing this operation at every intersection of more than two edges in $\Gamma$, we may assume from now on that at most two edges in $\Gamma$ intersect in a common point.

-Since $\Gamma$ is not face-$3$-colorable, $\Gamma$ is not a good drawing.
+Since $\Gamma$ is not \bothV{face-}{cell }$3$-colorable, $\Gamma$ is not a good drawing.
 By our definition of a good drawing, this means that at least one of the following cases must occur.